ST. PETERSBURG — The six candidates for City Council gathered Monday evening in the very chamber to which they aspire to serve.

 "It is not necessary or appropriate to militarize our police department," Driscoll said.

-Addressing the homeless issue, Harless said it is important to emphasize how many LGBT youth have become homeless.
+Addressing the homeless issue, Harless said it is important to emphasize how many LGBT youth have become homeless because of their situation.

 Bean said he would focus on the "housing first" initiative, which aims to get homeless people into housing as soon as possible, and on getting landlords to accept housing vouchers.